Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 0062E907B15CBF27D5425399EBF6F0FB50EBB88F18C29B7D93
 ```

 Bitcoin uses the Base58 algorithm to convert public keys into human readable format.
-The algorithm is very similar to famous Base64, but it uses shorter alphabet: some letters where removed from the alphabet to avoid some attacks that use letters similarity.
+The algorithm is very similar to famous Base64, but it uses shorter alphabet: some letters were removed from the alphabet to avoid some attacks that use letters similarity.
 Thus, there are no these symbols: 0 (zero), O (capital o), I (capital i), l (lowercase L), because they look similar.
 Also, there are no + and / symbols.

 Let's schematically visualize the process of getting an address from a private key: